thoughtspot/thoughtspot.github.io/_appliance/aws/ha-aws-efs.md

 ---
 ## Setting up High Availability (HA) for your ThoughtSpot cluster using AWS Elastic File System (EFS)

-To set up HA for your ThoughSpot cluster, do the following:
+To set up HA for your ThoughtSpot cluster, do the following:

 1. Create an EFS File System that spanns across different availability zones, and across different subnets.